artsy/artsy.github.io/_posts/2016-10-08-eidolon-deploy-process.markdown

 Next we need to set the build number.
 These need to be unique, and we use the current date.
 This could be a problem if we need to deploy more than once in a day.
 It hasn't been a problem yet, though, since we rarely deploy.

-We also want to set the Info.plist's version to the one specified when we run the `fast lane` command.
+We also want to set the Info.plist's version to the one specified when we run the `fastlane` command.

 ```rb
 build_number = Time.new.strftime("%Y.%m.%d")